Le Rhône 9C Specifications

 inside the brass end of the armature, the condenser / condenser “plates stack” is visible.

-See Magnetos simply explained for
+See Magnetos simply explained for additional details.

 Close up of the contact breaker assembly which is attached to the rotating armature.